 Coronavirus has taught us many lessons.
 One of them is that storytelling isn’t dead.
 Find out how marketing stories survived the pandemic and discover storytelling in the time of coronavirus.

-Nevertheless, these few lessons aren’t the only ones that we’ve learned by now.
+Nevertheless, these three lessons aren’t the only ones that we’ve learned by now.

-In the post “Storytelling 3.0: the evolution of the art of storytelling”, I’ve already written about the point of view regarding which storytelling wasn’t dead.
+In the post “Storytelling 3.0: the evolution of the art of storytelling”, I wrote about storytelling not being dead.

-Moreover, I’ll provide you with ten commercials that illustrate the potential and scope of storytelling in times of crisis.
+Moreover, I’ll provide ten commercials that illustrate the potential and scope of storytelling in times of crisis.

-But before all that, let’s see what have in common the Little Prince and every single person who experienced the quarantine during these last months.
+But before that, let’s see what the Little Prince has in common with all of us who experienced the quarantine during these last months.